Murphy to hold COVID-19 briefing Friday

-Joining the governor will be Department of Health Commissioner Judy Persichilli, White House Task Force on Health Equity Chair Dr. Marcella Nunez-Smith, State Police Superintendent Colonel Patrick Callahan, and State Epidemiologist Dr. Christina Tan.
+Joining the governor will be Department of Health Commissioner Judy Persichilli, State Police Superintendent Colonel Patrick Callahan, and Dr. Eddy Bresnitz.

 The briefing can be watched here.